Japanese researchers win Ig Nobel Prize for study on smartphone zombies

 While the majority of existing research aimed to unravel the phenomenon through mathematical models based on distances between pedestrians, Murakami focused on the future positions of pedestrians.

-His team divided 54 student volunteers into two groups and had both walk in two opposite directions.
-In one group, three members walked while using mobile phones.
+His team divided 54 student volunteers into two groups and had the two walk from opposite directions.

-The team examined disruptions to lane formation by comparing the two groups.
+The team examined disruptions to lane formation that happened when it had three members of one group walk while using mobile phones.

 The team found that the mobile phone distraction altered the behavior of participants whose eyes were glued to their phones.